Minu221/Beverage-Sales-Performance-Analysis-Dashboard/README.md

 # Beverage Sales Performance Analysis (2021 - 2023)

 ## 📌 Project Overview
 This project analyzes the sales performance of a beverage company from 2021 to 2023.
-Using **SQL (PostgreSQL)** for data extraction and **Data Visualization tools (Excel/Power BI)** for reporting, the project explores revenue trends, customer behaviors (B2B vs. B2C), discount impacts, and regional sales distribution to provide data-driven business recommendations.
+Using **SQL (PostgreSQL)** for data extraction and **Data Visualization tools (Power BI)** for reporting, the project explores revenue trends, customer behaviors (B2B vs. B2C), discount impacts, and regional sales distribution to provide data-driven business recommendations.

 ## 📊 Key Business Insights (KPIs)
 * **Total Revenue:** 1.18 Billion (bn)